 There tends to be a spectrum of returns that considers equity correlation and risk-adjusted returns (Sharpe).
 On the left side are your pure and most reliable diversifiers: tail-hedge strategies.
 These strategies have a strong negative equity correlation but generally a low or even negative Sharpe, and thus are not practical for most investors.
 In the middle you have Trend-Following CTAs that can have a low or even negative equity correlation.
 These tend to be most accretive to portfolios, albeit with Sharpe Ratios that don’t always stand out when correlation isn’t considered.
 CTAs tend to be the most practical diversifiers and largest components of “Crisis-Risk Offset” and “Risk-Mitigating Strategies” in portfolios of large pensions and sovereign wealth plans (see more on this here).

-Finally, on the right side of the spectrum are return stacked portfolios that have higher Sharpe ratios albeit with some beta or equity correlation.
-For investors seeking returns enhancement and single fund solutions, return-stacked portfolios may be most practical.
+Finally, on the right side of the spectrum are return stacking portfolios that have higher Sharpe ratios albeit with some beta or equity correlation.
+For investors seeking returns enhancement and single fund solutions, return-stacking portfolios may be most practical.

 One question we frequently receive is “where” does such a strategy belong?
 Generally, most Trend-Following CTAs and commodity strategies would belong in an “Alternative”, “Hedge Fund”, “Inflation-Protection”, or “Diversifying” sub-portfolio.